-The return on capital employed decreased to 2.3 percent (5.6) during the year.
-The reason is mainly that the operating result has decreased due to declining sales volumes and items affecting comparability and inventory losses.
-The diagram also illustrates an adjusted return where items affecting comparability have been excluded, which for 2020 results in an improved return on capital employed of 6.1 percent (5.6).
+The return on capital employed increased to 42.0 percent (2.3) during the year.
+The reason is mainly that the operating result has increased due to higher steel prices and a strenghtened gross margin.
+The diagram also illustrates an adjusted return where evential items affecting comparability have been excluded.